4 - Making garden candles

 - Cover the work surface and wear an apron!

-- Pour yourself in, making sure the pot is level and on a firm surface.
+- When pouring, make sure the pot is level and on a firm surface.

 - Prepare only as much color as you need.

-- Check the temperature of the wash with a thermometer.
+- Check the temperature of the wax with a thermometer.

 - Only light candles in the presence of adults.

-- Beware of fire: never heat the wax directly in the mold.
+- Beware of fire: never heat the wax directly in the mould.

 - Never heat the wax directly in a pan or over an open fire.